Sri Lanka resorts and tea breaks

 The four master-suites at the 137-unit Cinnamon Lodge Habarana in the Cultural Triangle seem designed for permanent residence, spread over two floors with a sarong-clad butler on call and monkeys gambolling by the lake in its vast parkland setting.
 Beds are piled high with silk cushions and spread with crisp, Egyptian cotton in rooms wrapped around by balconies or verandahs.
 If you can tear yourself away, a plethora of local activities are on offer, such as elephant rides, a visit to the ancient ruined city of Polonnaruwa or golden temple at Dambulla.
 Any day out is complemented by hearty buffet fare.

 Another mainstay in the Cultural Triangle is Wild Grass Nature Resort, near Sigiriya, which lies within 30 acres of jungle and mountains.
 The eco destination has left the wilderness untouched, and encourages travellers to follow suit.
 Chance encounters could include peacocks, elephants, wild boars and more than 40 types of birds.
-Other than the wildlife, you’re virtually alone, with just five villas spaced out across the property at a minimum distance of 50ft.
-Seamlessly blending with the surrounds, the two-level villas have open-air lounges and outdoor bathrooms.
-Decor sticks with the theme, featuring neutral colours and natural elements, such as wood and stone.
+Other than the wildlife, you’re virtually alone, with just eight villas spaced out across the property at a minimum distance of 50ft.

 Brook boutique/ photo: hotel